dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Can Blockchain/DLT be used to create the Alt-Market vs Stock Market?
 Decentralized networks created on-demand?
 1. Traders are always watching for signs that a market is overdone.
 They will exit Bitcoin for the next great thing.
 1. Your attention has value, personal cryptocurrency will advertise it.
 Cryptocurrencies open the door to a world where everyone has their price.
+1. When investing in Bitcoin dont think like a day trader, think like a believer.
+Buy, hold, and pray.